CME211/notes/lecture-00/00-command-line.md

 CME211 material) are geared for `bash`, but will likely work in `tcsh`.
 The pound symbol (`#`) is used to indicate shell comments.
 Inline, you might see something like "try the command `$ pwd`".
 Code blocks (like the following) will also be extensively used for demonstration.
-You don't actually have to type the `$` before the command.
+Note that you don't actually type the `$` before the command.

 ```sh